zhoubihn/membership-suggestions/members.md

 - Check your email for my invitation.
 Accept the invitation and enjoy the membership!

-## When You Quit This Organization
+## How to Quit This Organization

 Please feel free to quit this organization at any time.
 Since we might cannot notice your quitting, please delete the item relating to you in `members.md` (in your forked repositary) and create a pull request to this repository.
-When your item is deleted from [this file](members.md), you can safely quit.
-And you are welcome to come back again whenever you are glad to.
+When your item is deleted from [this file](members.md), you can safely do the following:
+- Sign in github and open https://github.com/settings/organizations
+- In the colomn `Organizations` at that page, you'll find `theoretical-physics` with a button `Leave` on its right side.
+- Click the `Leave` button.
+Done!

+Please remember that **you are welcome to come back again whenever you are glad to.**

 ## List of Members in Order of Github Username